frida/frida/README.md

-Inject JavaScript to explore native apps on Windows, Mac, Linux, iOS and Android.
+Inject JavaScript to explore native apps on Windows, Mac, Linux, iOS, Android and QNX.
 ===

 ## Installing from prebuilt binaries